WGLab/Gene-Fusion-Detection-Pipeline-LRS/Analysis Scripts/README.md

    - *Notebook:* `02_Long_Read_Transcriptome_Filtering.ipynb`
    - Focuses on fusions involving cancer-related genes, filters out fusions present in parallel healthy samples, and annotates remaining fusions based on their gene involvement in disease-specific fusions from the Mitelman database.

----

-## 3. **Example Dataset**
-- **Example Fusion Calls – CHOP Cancer Fusion Panel Pipeline**: Example detected fusions from each GF detection program for `Sample 3` with corresponding combined summarized and filtered outputs are located in the `example_chop_fusion_analysis` folder.

-- **Example Fusion Calls – Long-Read Whole Transcriptome Pipeline**: Example detected fusions from each GF detection program for a `Control K562 Sample` with corresponding combined summarized and filtered outputs are located in the `example_transcriptome_fusions` folder.

-- **References**: All necessary literature references and supporting materials are available in the `references` folder.

-- **Notebooks**: The Jupyter notebooks for running the pipelines are included on this page, be sure to set the appropriate input/output paths within each notebook as needed.